Need help adding a wired flow meter to your Rachio 3? Go here!

 Flow Sensor Compatibility

-Flow sensors monitor the actual flow of water running through a pipe; this allows the controller to record and report your sprinkler's water consumption in gallons.
-The Rachio 2nd Generation (Gen 2) Smart Sprinkler Controller is compatible with the following flow sensors:
+Flow sensors monitor the actual flow of water running through a pipe; this allows the controller to record and report your sprinkler's actual water consumption in gallons.
+The Rachio Generation 2 Smart Sprinkler Controller is compatible with the following flow sensors:

 Flow Sensor Installation